Generate a literate programming source code documentation using Nanoc and Pygments.

 Nanodoc looks for a config file in following locations:

-• ignore - a list of fnmatch expressions to ignore (defaults to empty list).
+source_dir (defaults to '.')output_dir (defaults to doc/public')project_name (defaults to basename of the source directory)ignore - a list of fnmatch expressions to ignore (defaults to